Doctor of Philosophy in Physics

 Graduate students are normally expected to complete all core courses by the end of their second year of enrollment.

 Once requirements for Preliminary Candidacy have been met, the Graduate Committee will decide whether or not to admit the student to Preliminary Candidacy.
-Once requirements for Preliminary Candidacy have been met and confirmed by the Graduate Committee, the Graduate Committee Chair will report this result to the Graduate Faculty.
+Once confirmed by the Graduate Committee, the Graduate Committee Chair will report this result to the Graduate Faculty.

 Research Skills and Responsible Scholarship